ElijahBurke/tp-validator/README.md

 American Express uses 15-digit numbers, MasterCard uses 16-digit numbers, and Visa uses 13- and 16-digit numbers.
 And those are decimal numbers (0 through 9), not binary, which means, for instance, that American Express could print as many as 10^15 = 1,000,000,000,000,000 unique cards!

 That’s a bit of an exaggeration, because credit card numbers actually have some structure to them.
-All American Express numbers start with 34 or 37; most MasterCard numbers start with 51, 52, 53, 54, or 55 (they also have some other potential starting numbers which we won’t concern ourselves with for this problem); and all Visa numbers start with 4.
+All American Express numbers start with 34 or 37; Mastercards have several options of starting numbers and all Visa numbers start with 4.
 But credit card numbers also have a “checksum” built into them, a mathematical relationship between at least one number and others.
 That checksum enables computers (or humans who like math) to detect typos without having to query a database.

 ### Luhn's Algorithm